mrolle45/scopetools/scopetools/scopescommon.md

     ''',  d)
     return d[class_name].transformed
 ```
+This is implemented in the method **`scope_common.ScopeTree.mangle(name: str) -> str**, and can be called on a tree object of any kind and any tree type.

 I have created an [enhancement proposal](https://github.com/python/cpython/issues/95621) for cpython to provide this functionality in the language.
 Please feel free to read this and comment on it.